sujalbhavsar16/sujalbhavsar16.github.io/index.md

 ## 🔧 What I Do

-- 🧠 Develop intelligent forecasting + bidding models for electricity markets
+- 🧠 Develop intelligent forecasting + bidding models for renewable driven electricity markets
 - ⚙️ Blend ML + optimization to create revenue-maximizing portfolio strategies
 - 🌍 Lead research at the intersection of AI and climate-focused engineering